biobakery/qiimetomaaslin/doc/QiimeToMaaslin-ReadMe.txt

   File "/home/user/sfle/SConstruct", line 2:
     import sfle

-Solution: You need to update your path.
+Temporary Solution: You need to update your path.
 On a linux terminal in the sfle directory type the following.

 export PATH=/usr/local/bin:`pwd`/src:$PATH
 export PYTHONPATH=$PATH

+Permanent Solution: In both Mac and Linux operating systems, the path can be placed in the .bash_profile or .bashrc file respectively.
+When doing this note that `pwd` is a command that should not be included in a permanent path definition.
+Instead substitute `pwd`/src with the absolute path to the sfle/src folder (can get this in the terminal by typing pwd in the sfle/src directory).